Kyle Isbel Player Props: Royals vs. Twins

-Kyle Isbel -- 1-for-2 with a double in his most recent game -- will be in action for the Kansas City Royals against the Minnesota Twins, with Sonny Gray on the hill, on April 1 at 4:10 PM ET.
+After going 1-for-4 in his most recent game, Kyle Isbel and the Kansas City Royals face the Minnesota Twins (who will start Joe Ryan) at 2:10 PM ET on Sunday.

-He had a one-hit showing in his previous game (1-for-2) against the Twins.
+In his last game he had a one-hit performance (1-for-4) against the Twins.

 Kyle Isbel Game Info & Props vs. the Twins